xy-kasumi/Spark-pulser/docs/spec-CTRL-MINI-ED.md

 This document specifies the PCB hardware interface needed for firmware development, to meet the requirements defined in [user-README-CTRL-MINI-ED.md](user-README-CTRL-MINI-ED.md).

+## Conditions to consider

+* Host is not working
+  * Control connector is disconnected
+  * Host turned off, blank firmware, initializing
+* Thermistor wire is broken

+Firmware must map these state to well-defined safe behavior.

 ## uC Overview

 uC is Raspberry Pi Pico 2 board.